 The mission on the planet Virmire in the original Mass Effect is a humdinger.
 Not only does it include the aforementioned first meeting with the Reapers, but it’s also the home of the legendary sadistic choice imposed upon the player in which you must decide which of your squad-mates is going to be pushing up daisies in the very immediate future.

 Kaiden and Ashley are the two human – and therefore, the two most boring – allies available to come on missions with Shepard in the first Mass Effect, and during the mission on Virmire they become separated from the rest of the squad.
-After a series of unfortunate events it quickly becomes apparent that Shepard only has enough time to save one of them, and the game leaves it up to the player to decide who’ll live, in what is one of the most famous examples of a morally grey conundrum in gaming history.
+After a series of unfortunate events, it quickly becomes apparent that Shepard only has enough time to save one of them, and the game leaves it up to the player to decide who’ll live, in what is one of the most famous examples of a morally grey conundrum in gaming history.
 There’s no right or wrong here – you just have to pick who lives and who dies and then live with the consequences.

 Morality decisions in gaming far too often rely upon banal good and evil options that don’t give you much to think about unless you have severe issues, and so it was refreshing to see a game give us a decision in which there were simply no good options.
-The death of either Kaiden or Ashley haunts Shepard for the rest of the trilogy, and acts as a constant reminder that none of the cast of characters are safe going forward.
+The death of either Kaiden or Ashley haunts Shepard for the rest of the trilogy and acts as a constant reminder that none of the cast of characters is safe going forward.